rclone/rclone/docs/content/rc.md

 	"lastError": last error string,
 	"renames" : number of files renamed,
-	"retryError": boolean showing whether there has been at least one non-NoRetryError, "speed": average speed in bytes/sec since start of the group, "totalBytes": total number of bytes in the group, "totalChecks": total number of checks in the group, "totalTransfers": total number of transfers in the group,
+	"retryError": boolean showing whether there has been at least one non-NoRetryError, "speed": average speed in bytes per second since start of the group, "totalBytes": total number of bytes in the group, "totalChecks": total number of checks in the group, "totalTransfers": total number of transfers in the group,